zangelchen/Amazon-Reviews/README.md

 # Part 2-
 We begin a two pronged strategy for anlyzing 2 seperate categories:

-A. Comparative analyis of digital music vs that of CD/Vinyl
+##A. Comparative analyis of digital music vs that of CD/Vinyl

-B. Compared the total sales vs average ranking
+##B. Compared the total sales vs average ranking and found top 20 ranked/selling artists/bands

-# A:
+# A: Digital Music vs CD/Vinyl

 We created a graph from our merged DataFrame to establish a count of total count of ratings compared to actual rating (1-5) Within this graph we integrated the distribution to show the